 If approved, the OTD program will receive candidacy status.
 The program will then complete a pre-accreditation review, an on-site evaluation, and be granted Accreditation Status before graduates will be eligible to sit for the national certification examination for the occupational therapist administered by the National Board for Certification in Occupational Therapy (NBCOT).
 After successful completion of this exam, the individual will be an Occupational Therapist, Registered (OTR).

 If the OTD does not receive candidacy status this April, then the currently offered MOT program will remain in place for the Fall 2019 entering class.
 Graduates of this currently accredited program (same contact information as above) are eligible to sit for the national certification examination for the occupational therapist administered by the National Board for Certification in Occupational Therapy (NBCOT).
 After successful completion of this exam, the individual will be an Occupational Therapist, Registered (OTR).

-The Program in Occupational Therapy is a 22-25 month, 78-credit graduate-level professional program completed over the course of five semesters.
+The Master of Occupational Therapy is a 22-25 month, 78-credit graduate-level professional program completed over the course of five semesters.
 Graduates receive a professional Master of Occupational Therapy degree.